RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - update jsonschema packages (onyl v8 since new mainenance fee. also lock version for now in csproj.)

+#### Step 6.9: Descriptive error when ActionParameterTypes route is missing
+- Pre-existing bug: when `TryGetRouteByType` returns None and the fallback `RouteUrl("ActionParameterTypes", ...)` fails, the error is unclear.
+- Fix in `SirenConverter`: throw a descriptive exception (e.g. "No route found for action parameter type '{typeName}'.
+Ensure `AutoDeliverJsonSchemaForActionParameterTypes` is true or register a custom route.").
+- Fix in generated `SirenHelper.BuildParameterField`: same descriptive exception on the fallback path.
+- Full migration to minimal API deferred to Step 8.5.

 ### Phase 7: Generated Siren Output Formatter

 **Goal:** Provide a drop-in replacement output formatter that uses the generated `ToSiren()` internally, for existing APIs that want the performance benefit without rewriting controllers.